Who becomes a governor?

-Governors are volunteers who care about the school and give their time to help it to thrive and become a better place.
+Volunteers from the local community who care about the school and who give their time and skills to help it to thrive, grow and become a better place.

 - to help set the school vision and aims

 - to be a critical friend by supporting and challenging the headteacher

 - to oversee the school budget

 - to act in the best interests of the school at all times